SporkDao/docs/docs/overview.md

 Users can achieve higher project rewards through NFT SWAP, which can be leveraged to access our community tiers — each of which provides increasing benefits for our community.
 In order to access each membership tier, Sporks need to burn a fixed minimum number of SPORK tokens in their MetaMask wallet (to be determined prior to first project launch).
 Our current (NFT)token-permissioned membership groups are:

-Criteria  | Membership level
+Level | Requirement
 ------------- | -------------
-10 SPORK | SPORK CADETS
+SPORK GANG  (Limited tier-1,000) | 1,800 SPORK - 1.8M possible SPORKS burnt
-200 SPORK | SPORK LORDS
+SPORKFIRE CLUB (Limited tier-500) | 9,000 SPORK - 4.5M possible SPORKS burnt
-2,500 SPORK | IN SPORK WE TRUST
+ROUND TABLE OF SPORKS (Limited tier-100) | 18,000 SPORK - 1.8M possible SPORKS burnt
-10,000 SPORK | SPORK OR DIE
+SWHALE (Limited tier-10)  | 100,000 SPORK - 1M possible SPORKS burnt